Boneato/boneato/architecture.md

 -   Only the LocationsController communicate with the model.
 It communicates the following:
     -   The LocationsController can get relevant location information from LocationModel according to the given Location Item id.
     -   The LocationsController can import new location data into LocationModel
+    - Vote ID - a unique id for each vote with a suffix 'U' indicating upvote and 'D' indicating downvote.
+        - User ID - underneath the Vote ID is the user's id of who created the vote.

 # Views